Floods in the United States (2000–present)

 Floods in the United States (2000–present) is a list of flood events which were of significant impact to the country during the 21st century, since 2000.
 Floods are generally caused by excessive rainfall, excessive snowmelt, storm surge from hurricanes, and dam failure.

-Decade of the 2000s
+2000s

 November 2000 Hawaii floods

 Tropical Storm Paul formed on October 25 from the Intertropical Convergence Zone (ITCZ) to the southwest of Mexico, and it dissipated four days later without becoming a significant tropical cyclone.
 The remnants of Paul reached the Hawaiian Islands in early November 2000, and interacted with an upper-level low, dropping very heavy rains from November 1 to 3.